nickypunsalan/Listings/README.md

 1. Clone the Listings repo - `git clone https://github.com/nickypunsalan/Listings.git`

 2. Open the solution `.sln` file.
 You can do this through either Visual Studio or JetBrains Rider IDE applications.
+3. Ensure configuration is set to `http` for local development
-3. Run the Web API.
+4. Run the Web API.
 This will start it on - `http://localhost:5210`

 ## Usage